galperins4/core2_tbw/README.md

 - cover_tx_fees: Use this to indicate if you want to cover transaction fees (Y) or not (N)
 - vote_cap: Use this if you cap voters for how much they can earn with votes.
 For example 10000 will mean any wallet over 10K will only be paid based on 10K weight
 - vote_min: Use this if you have a minumum wallet balance to be eligible for payments
+- fixed: Use this for fixed deals.
+This amount will be spread evenly over the set interval
 - whitelist: Y or N. Enable payment to only whitelisted addresses
 - whitelist_addr: comma seperated list of addresses to allow voter payments to
 - blacklist: Options are block or assign.
 Block zero's out blocked accounts which then distributes their earnings to voters.
 Assign does the same but assigns weight to a designated account.